mrknmc/ug4/proj/group_meets/group_meeting1.md

  * Perform parallel computation on a single multi-core server.
  * Complete control over computation, no need to rent clusters in a data centre.
  * Remove overhead from nodes communicating across a cluster.
- * Could be used as a running task within a Storm cluster.
+ * Could be used as a task running within a Storm cluster.

 <div class="notes">

- * The aim of my project is to be able to perform similar computations on a single server with a multi-core CPU.
+ * The aim of my project is to allow for similar computations on a single server with a multi-core CPU.
 Storm already has a local mode but it's not optimized for single server - it is useful for development and testing but otherwise it is a mere cluster simulator.
  * It allows you to have complete control over your computation without having to own a data centre.
- *
+ * Another benefit of doing these computations on a single server is that there is no overhead for servers communicating over network.
+ * Lastly, my port could be used as a task deployed to a worker in a Storm cluster.

 </div>